Major muscles involved: Anterior and medial deltoids, triceps brachii

 Starting position:

-Sit down and lean back to place the body in the five-point body contact position.
+Sit down and lean back so your body is in the five-point body contact position.

 Grasp the handles with a closed, pronated grip.